fahadmreda/Fahad-MISK-Github/README.md

-# The repo hold three statistical observations
+# This repo has three files:

-1- "agg analysis.rmd" is an analysis of the relation of the response behavior of the insurer with the insurance agreggator

-2- "military magazine.rmd" & "Military.R are observations for Global fire power

-3- "chickenwts assignment.rmd" is the assignment we worked on 10 days ago, i just knew today that it is mandatory to be pushed to the repo.
-I still need to fix few areas in it, i promise ti fix during weekend.
+#1- "Fahad-Analysis-W2.R" is an analysis of an Insurance Company, I #got the data from Kaggle and did some EDA on it.

+#2- "chickenwts-v1.Rmd" Chicken weghts which was an exercise from #Mr.Rick

+#3- "R-basics" is a file that we started week 1

+#4- "Diamonds" file